Skip to main content

 How to Get an NYC Virtual Office Address for Your LLC

 First, choose a virtual office provider and secure your New York City address.
-Most providers activate your address within 24 hours after completing USPS Form 1583 for postal verification.
-Pick your address before filing your LLC, you need it for the Articles of Organization.
+Most providers activate your address within 24 hours after a quick identity verification step.
+Pick your address before filing your LLC; you'll need it for the Articles of Organization.

 File your LLC through the New York Department of State Division of Corporations ($200 fee).
 List your virtual office as your registered agent address or designate a registered agent service at that address.
 After filing, complete the publication requirement within 120 days, publish in two newspapers in the county of your LLC's address.
 Once publication is complete, file a Certificate of Publication with the state.
 Apply for your EIN through the IRS, they will mail your confirmation to your virtual office address, where it gets scanned and forwarded to you digitally.